Clem-Pat/automate_planning_maker/README.md

 - Someone cannot have two time slots on the same day.

-- Someone cannot have a time slot at a time when they are unavailable.
+- Someone cannot have a time slot when they are unavailable.

 - There cannot be two cleaning tasks in a row.